 Alternatively, black, white and gray are popular versatile options that work in most settings;

 Have you got a specific décor style going on?
-These compact appliances are available both in modern designs (mainly featuring sleek lines) and as vintage mini fridges (with smoother corners and, usually, pastel colors).
+These compact appliances are available both in modern designs (mainly featuring sleek lines) and as retro mini fridges (with smoother corners and, usually, pastel colors).

 6. Consider what extra features you need in your mini fridge